mojodna/tessera/README.md

 server.

-Using the power of the tilelive ecosystem, it is capable of serving and rendering tiles from many source.
+Using the power of the tilelive ecosystem, it is capable of serving and rendering tiles from many sources.

 ## Installation